mendix/docs/content/en/docs/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-two.md

     After altering this code, do the following to see your changes:

-    1. In Mendix Studio Pro, press <kbd>F4</kbd> to synchronize your app directory.
+    1. In Studio Pro, press <kbd>F4</kbd> to synchronize your app directory.
     2. Right-click your TextBox widget and select **Update widget**.
 Then click **Run Locally** ({{% icon name="controls-play" %}}).
     3. Click **View App** to see your changes.